More than 60 Rohingya feared drowned as US steps up pressure on Myanmar

 "We're now saying 40 missing, which suggests the total fatality rate will be in the range of 63," the official, Joe Millman, told a news briefing in Geneva.

-One survivor, Abdul Kalam, 55, said his wife, two daughters and a grandson were among the dead.
+One survivor, Abdul Kalam, 55, said his wife, two daughters and a grandson were among the dead, who were buried at tearful funerals on Friday.

-Kalam said armed Buddhists had come to his village about a week ago and taken away livestock and food.
-He said villagers had been summoned to a military office and told there were no such people as Rohingya in Myanmar.
+Kalam said armed Buddhists came to his village about a week ago and took livestock and food.
+He said villagers were summoned to a military office and told there were no such people as Rohingya in Myanmar.

 After that he decided to leave and headed to the coast with his family, avoiding military camps on the way.